I started off this series of blogs by claiming “40 years in CFD” – which is true.

 All in all, in other words, this kind of “mental model of oneself” can have an immense impact on the emerging culture and ethos of an organisation as it grows and matures.
 And I believe that it did have such an effect (favourably) on Flomerics, and has made us still recognisably distinct from most other CFD and CAE businesses.

 However, that was some time ago.
 Much has changed in the CFD industry, and in the broader CAE business, over the last 20 years.
-Suppliers are much more commercially oriented and customer aware than they were two decades ago - and the software has, of course, improved out of all recognition.
-But it still seems to me that much of the industry still defines itself, and its products, by reference to its technology (CFD, structural mechanics, multi-physics, electromagnetics, etc) rather than by reference to the customers it serves and the problems it solves.
-Doesn’t this tend to indicate an industry that is somewhat inward looking and prone to “navel gazing”?
+Suppliers are much more commercially oriented and customer aware than they were two decades ago – and the software has, of course, improved out of all recognition.
+But it still seems to me that much of the industry still defines itself, and its products, largely by reference to its technology (CFD, structural mechanics, multi-physics, electromagnetics, etc) rather than by reference to the customers it serves and the problems it solves.
+Doesn’t this tend to indicate an industry is somewhat inward looking and can be prone to “navel gazing”?
 I have a nagging feeling that the quality of what we (the CAE industries generally) provide to our customers could be improved by a shift in this self-perception.